 Extra tip – Are you working on a new bedroom design, or are you in the middle of a complete makeover?
 It is worth working together with an interior designer or using some designing tools.

 Wood is a traditional material, people many years ago making beds from it.
 Among the several types, finishing techniques, and colors, you definitely will find the desired type and style.
-Wood frames are easy to care, just wipe it with damp clothes.
-Wooden frames most likely will creak and squeak by time because of the aging of the wood.
+Wood frames are easy to care about; wipe them with damp clothes.
+Wooden frames most likely will creak and squeak over time because of the aging of the wood.

 Metal frames are trendy, and this fame is just growing.
 A metal frame can provide a fresh, clean, and modern look.
 If you are into the industrial style, it is a must to complete your interior.
 A metal frame is a long-lasting investment.
-These frames usually have impressive weight capacity, are very resilient, and also easy to clean.
+These frames usually have impressive weight capacity, are very resilient, and are also easy to clean.

 Upholstered beds are usually made from plywood covered with fabric, e.g., leather, faux leather, suede, or velvet.
 Design options are endless with buttons, stitching, forms, colors, and materials.
 They look elegant, sophisticated and can have extra padding for additional comfort.
 Maintenance can be a bit more complicated, and you should use it with care to keep its beautiful look for a longer period.

 “Sleep tight”!
 Do you hear or say it almost every night?
 Did you ever wonder what it means?
 Some think that we should look for the answer in the 19th century.
 Those days ropes were stretched across the bed frame to support a feather bed.
 So it might refer to these lattices of ropes that have to be tightened to sleep well.